ZeroTraceAPI/Amulet-Plugins/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report (Simple)
-about: Create a report to help us improve
+about: Create a report to help improve the plugin
-title: "[BUG]"
+title: "[BUG] "
-labels: bug
+labels: ["bug"]
 assignees: ''

 ---